OneDrive/onedrive-sdk-csharp/README.md

 ### 4. Making requests to the service

-Once you have an OneDriveClient that is authenticated you can begin to make calls against the service.
+Once you have a OneDriveClient that is authenticated you can begin to make calls against the service.
 The requests against the service look like OneDrive's [REST API](https://dev.onedrive.com/README.htm).

 To retrieve a user's drive: